-To provide to the practitioner's knowledge and techniques of behavior following professional moral standards, as well as acquiring skills to understand the specific conditions in which the medical behavioral act is carried out, ensuring communication for the change of the behavior of the parties involved in the medical relations.
+To provide to the practitioner's knowledge and techniques of behavior following professional moral standards, as well as acquiring skills to understand the specific conditions in which the pharmaceutical behavioral act is carried out, ensuring communication for the change of the behavior of the parties involved in the pharmaceutical relations.

-- Language (s) of the discipline: Romanian, English, French, Russian. - Beneficiaries: students of the first year, faculty Medicine 1 and 2.
+- Language (s) of the discipline: Romanian, English, Russian; - Beneficiaries: First-year students, Faculty of Pharmacy.